Skip to contents

 #>

-#> Model 'RTMB' has 1 pars, and was fit using NUTS with a 'diag' metric
+#> Model 'RTMB' has 1 pars and was fit using SNUTS with a 'diag' metric

 #> 4 chain(s) of 1150 total iterations (150 warmup) were used